Travis County District Attorney's Office

-Occupants and visitors alike will enter the building beneath the dappled shadows of the oak tree across a small plaza.
+Occupants and visitors alike enter the building beneath the dappled shadows of the oak tree across a small plaza.
 This helps extend the public space of the street and enlivens the composition of the TCDA building and the new PTA office to also be built next door.

 As well as being a good neighbor, the TCDA building is a good steward of energy.
-It has been awarded an AEGB three star rating and is targeting LEED Silver certification.
-Because the site is compact and densely programmed, the design seeks to provide as much daylight within the building as possible by using primarily glass curtain wall as its means of enclosure.
+It has been awarded an AEGB three star rating and LEED Silver certification.
+Because the site is compact and densely programmed, the design provides as much daylight within the building as possible by using primarily glass curtain wall as its means of enclosure.

 Since the bright Texas sun provides not only daylight but also heat and glare, the design has carefully incorporated deep vertical sunshades of frosted glass that allow maximum daylight deep into to the office spaces while cutting down glare and reducing heat gain on the glass curtain wall.
 The sun shades have been thoughtfully tuned for maximum performance on each façade.